Appearance

 Aggregated errors

-Presets collect violations from ALL rules before throwing.
-You see every violation in one error, not just the first failing rule.
-This makes fixing violations much faster — you see the full picture on every run.
+A preset's rules all flow through the same runner (check, or checkAll in a test), so you see every violation across every rule in one report — not just the first failing rule.
+This makes fixing violations much faster: the full picture on every run.

 When to use presets vs. custom rules